kljensen/async-flask-sqlalchemy-example/README.md

 Async, non-blocking Flask & SQLAlchemy example
 ==============================================

+> [!WARNING]
+> This code is really old at this point.
+Use it for edification but not production!

 ## Overview

 This code shows how to use the following menagerie of compontents